ubuntu/adsys/docs/reference/index.md

 This section consolidates technical details on ADSys, including specifications, APIs, and architecture.

-ADSys is composed of a daemon and a command line interface.
+On the linux side, ADSys is composed of a daemon and a command line interface:

-The daemon - `adsysd` - implements the Group Policy protocol.
+* The daemon - `adsysd` - implements the Group Policy protocol.
 It relies on Kerberos, Samba and LDAP for authentication and policy retrieval.

-The command line interface - `adsysctl` - controls the daemon and reports its status.
+* The command line interface - `adsysctl` - controls the daemon and reports its status.

+A Windows daemon, `adwatchd` can be installed on the domain controller to automatically refresh assets without system administrator interventions.

 ````{grid} 1 1 2 2
 ```{grid-item}